wincent/git-cipher/README.md

 of the template files themselves.
 The `log` subcommand also goes some way towards providing visualization of change over time in encrypted files.)

+For an example of `git-cipher` usage in the wild, see files like [this one](https://github.com/wincent/wincent/blob/098b487c495ffa22135df7f4b28ad5006d1965b2/roles/ssh/files/.ssh_config.encrypted) in [my dotfiles repo](https://github.com/wincent/wincent).
+Others in that repo can be found by searching for files with the `.encrypted` suffix.

 Although `git-cipher` can be obtained as a RubyGem, the executable itself is, by-design, a single file.
 This is to reduce the dependency footprint, making it more suitable for use in boot-strapped environments (which might not have